 Support

-The emergency pooled fund for the oPt, the oPt Humanitarian Fund (oPt HF), is primarily aligned to support the delivery of strategic humanitarian response identified under Humanitarian Response Plan while retaining the flexibility to allocate funds to unforeseen events or special requirements.
-The fund is driving funding to needs-based priority sectors and geographic areas.
+The emergency pooled fund for the oPt, the oPt Humanitarian Fund (oPt HF), is primarily aligned to support the delivery of strategic humanitarian response in the occupied Palestinian territories, as identified under the Humanitarian Response Plan, while retaining the flexibility to respond to unforeseen events.
+The fund is driving recources to needs-based priority sectors and geographic areas.

 Support